rajlaiya/INTERNS-FORM-/README.md

 # INTERNS-FORM-
-This website is a simple to-do list app.
-Users can add, edit, and delete tasks.
+This website is a simple INTERN DATA WEBSITE.
+Users can add, edit, and delete new interns data.
 It has a clean design and works well on different screen sizes.